MOxUnit/MOcov/README.md

     cd MOcov
     make install
     ```
-    This will add the MOxUnit directory to the Matlab and/or GNU Octave searchpath.
-If both Matlab and GNU Octave are available on your machine, it will install MOxUnit for both.
+    This will add the MOcov directory to the Matlab and/or GNU Octave search path.
+If both Matlab and GNU Octave are available on your machine, it will install MOcov for both.

 - Manual installation:

-    + Download the zip archive from the [MOxUnit] website.
+    + Download the zip archive from the [MOcov] website.
     + Start Matlab or GNU Octave.
-    + On the Matlab or GNU Octave prompt, `cd` to the `MOxUnit` root directory, then run:
+    + On the Matlab or GNU Octave prompt, `cd` to the `MOcov` root directory, then run:

         ```matlab
         cd MOcov            % cd to MOcov subdirectory